-When it comes time for the purchase of your personal computer ( PC), many people are at a loss as to what they absolutely need versus what some salesperson is trying to sell them…
+When it comes time for the purchase of your personal computer (PC), many people are at a loss as to what they absolutely need versus what some salesperson is trying to sell them…

-We want to make that process easier for you, so we will break down some of the basics in this article.
+We want to make that process easier for you, so we will break down some basics in this article.
 For the purposes of this post, we will be concentrating on Intel-based, Windows-based computers or laptops.

 This is actually the first question that you should ask yourself.
 Determining what you will be making use of your computer for, will help you establish a baseline for the specifications of a new computer.